Château de Prague

 Pros

-• Letná and Stromovka to breathe
+• Letná and Stromovka for open green space

-• The city's most creative gallery-and-café scene
+• The city's most creative gallery and café scene

 Cons

-• No major monument on the spot
+• No major monuments right in the neighborhood

 Our tips for booking the right place